lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/cli-wallet-commands.md

 get_reserve_proof (all|<amount>) [<message>]
 ```

-If the individual you are sending this proof to requires you to prove you have 1000 $OXEN you will need to replace the section `(all|<amount>)` with a 1000, otherwise replace it with the amount you need to prove you have reserved.
+If the individual you are sending this proof to requires you to prove you have 1000 $LOZZAX you will need to replace the section `(all|<amount>)` with a 1000, otherwise replace it with the amount you need to prove you have reserved.
 If you want to put an extra layer of encryption over the file replace `[<message>]` with a password.

 Your command will similar to the below command: